rithala/power-automate-tools/README.md

 ## Change Log

+### v1.2
+- Fixed the issue of saving a flow
+- Support for launching from the new Power Automate designer
+- Improved launching from the Power Apps Portal
+- Now the editor allows to edit the flow definition and connection references

 ### v1.1

 Added support for opening a flow from the new Power Automate portal and Power Apps portal.